chachmu/mpvDLNA/README.md

 |-w, --wake   | Takes a MAC address and attempts to send a wake on lan packet to it                             |

 ## Config File Example
-The config file must be named mpvDLNA.conf and be placed in a folder called `/script-settings` next to the `/script` folder (_NOT INSIDE_).
+The config file must be named mpvDLNA.conf and be placed in a folder called `/script-settings` in the same directory as the `/script` folder (_NOT INSIDE_).

 ```
 # List of server names to automatically add without having to run scan